MarzanShuvo/UAV_Sim_PyChrono/install/installation_guide.md

 cd pychrono_demos/
 cp -r $PYTHONPATH/pychrono/demos/* .
 ```
-Now you can try to run the demos to check if the installation is correct.
+Now you can run the demos to check if the installation is correct.
 For example,
 ```bash
 cd mbs/
 python demo_MBS_revolute.py
 ```
-## Step 6: Try to run the code
+## Step 6: Run the code
 Clone the repo and navigate to the project folder.
 ```bash
 git clone https://github.com/andrealaffly/UAV_Sim_PyChrono.git